buckaroo-it/BuckarooSDK_PHP/README.md

 # Create a new payment
 $buckaroo->payment('creditcard') // Input the desire payment method.
     ->pay([
-        'amountDebit' => 10, // The amount we want to charge 'invoice' => 'UNIQUE-INVOICE-NO', // Each payment must contain a unique invoice number 'serviceParameters' => [
+        'name'          => 'visa' // Request to pay with Visa 'amountDebit'   => 10, // The amount we want to charge 'invoice'       => 'UNIQUE-INVOICE-NO', // Each payment must contain a unique invoice number ]);
-            'name'          => 'visa' // Request to pay with Visa ]
-    ]);
 ```